LuLi0077/AI/Pacman/classification/README.md

 Implement standard machine learning classification algorithms using Naive Bayes, Perceptron, and MIRA models to classify digits then extend this by implementing a behavioral cloning Pacman agent.

-'data.zip' - data file, including the digit and face data
+`data.zip` - data file, including the digit and face data
-'perceptron_pacman.py' - behavioral cloning perceptron classifier
+`perceptron_pacman.py` - behavioral cloning perceptron classifier
-'perceptron.py' - perceptron classifier
+`perceptron.py` - perceptron classifier
-'mira.py' -  MIRA classifier
+`mira.py` -  MIRA classifier
-'dataClassifier.py' - the wrapper code that will call the classifiers
+`dataClassifier.py` - the wrapper code that will call the classifiers
-'answers.py' - answer to Question 2 (below)
+`answers.py` - answer to Question 2 (below)
-'classificationMethod.py' - abstract super class for the classifiers
+`classificationMethod.py` - abstract super class for the classifiers
-'samples.py' - I/O code to read in the classification data
+`samples.py` - I/O code to read in the classification data
-'util.py' - code defining some useful tools
+`util.py` - code defining some useful tools
-'mostFrequent.py' - a simple baseline classifier that just labels every instance as the most frequent class
+`mostFrequent.py` - a simple baseline classifier that just labels every instance as the most frequent class

 * Q1: Perceptron (`perceptron.py` - ``)